telerik/ajax-docs/controls/editor/functionality/dialogs/security.md

 >
 >As of R2 2017 SP1, hardcoded keys are not used anymore.
 Instead, standard .NET methods are used for encryption.
 Nevertheless, you should still set your own [unique custom keys]({%slug general-information/web-config-settings-overview%}#mandatory-additions-to-the-webconfig).
 You can [use the IIS MachineKey Validation Key generator to get them (make sure to avoid the ,IsolateApps portion)](../../../../general-information/images/generate-keys-iis.png).

->tip You may also want to add a layer of security on the user actions from the file browser dialogs (such as Image Manager).
+>tip To add a layer of security on the user actions from the file browser dialogs (such as Image Manager).
 To do this, follow the [RadFileExplorer Security]({%slug fileexplorer/security%}) article.
 To attach to the `ItemCommand` event, you must use the `FileBrowser` and `MobileImageManager` dialogs as [external dialogs]({%slug editor/functionality/dialogs/externaldialogspath-property%}) and add the file with the event handler and business logic to them.
 You can find an example in the [item-command-in-external-dialogs.zip](item-command-in-external-dialogs.zip) archive.

 ## DialogParametersEncryptionKey